-10 Ways To Know You’re Completely Obsessed with Lisbon
+10 Ways to Know You’re Completely Obsessed with Lisbon

 It started as a short trip and turned into love.
 Here are 10 ways to know you’re completely obsessed with Lisbon.
+Eventually, short trips turned longer.
+The local custard tarts are now your favorite go-to snack.

 You fell in love with the ever-present sun, friendly locals, and soul-soothing food at first meeting.
 Now you’re completely consumed with everything from the canned fish to the tascas.
 Don’t feel bad.
 We’re infatuated with Lisbon too.
 These are 10 ways to know you’re completely obsessed with Lisbon—do you recognize a few of the signs?

-1. Your social media is full of pictures from Lisbon
+Your social media is full of pictures from Lisbon

 We get it.
 Lisbon is magical.
 Buildings covered in colorful azulejo tiles, narrow cobbled streets, historic trams, and centuries-old neighborhoods make the city an open-air art gallery and history museum.
 So it makes sense that you want to share its beauty with the world.
 These days, images of Lisbon take over your Instagram and Facebook profiles.